 All of our teachers are strong believers in Jesus as their Lord and Savior and lead lives of active service to him.
-They are members of Hope Lutheran Church and believe they are called to serve God here as a ministry to his children—not just as a job to be filled.
+75% of full-time teachers are members of Hope Lutheran Church and 25% are members of other Lutheran or Christian churches in the community.
+Our teachers believe they are called to serve God here as a ministry to his children and a calling—not just as a job to be filled.

 We follow the basic Kansas State College Readiness Standards in the curricular areas, either meeting or exceeding them.
 We also teach a religion curriculum, based on the Scriptures, with application to the lives of our students.
 We are on a five-year curriculum review cycle so textbooks are updated regularly.

 What communication is there between parents and the school?